GenesisEducationKyiv/software-engineering-school-5-0-vladyslavJ/docs/observability/log-retention-policy.md

 ## Overview

-This policy defines how long different types of logs are retained, and the procedures for log deletion and archiving.
-The policy is designed to balance operational needs, compliance, and storage efficiency, considering the use of log levels and sampling.
+This document describes the log retention policy for the application, specifying how long different types of logs are stored, when and how they are deleted or archived, and the rationale behind these decisions.

-## Retention Periods
+## Log Types and Retention Periods

+### Error Logs

-- **Error Logs:** Retain for 90 days.
+- **Retention:** 90 days
-  - _Reason:_ Error logs are critical for incident investigation and post-mortem analysis.
+- **Rationale:** Error logs are critical for incident investigation, compliance, and post-mortem analysis.
+Retaining them for 3 months ensures enough time to analyze and resolve issues, including those discovered late.

+### Warn Logs

-- **Warning Logs:** Retain for 30 days.
+- **Retention:** 30 days
-  - _Reason:_ Useful for trend analysis and early detection of recurring issues.
+- **Rationale:** Warning logs help identify potential problems before they become critical.
+One month is sufficient for trend analysis and proactive maintenance.

+### Info Logs (Sampled)

-- **Info Logs:** Retain for 14 days (sampled if high volume).
+- **Retention:** 14 days
-  - _Reason:_ Provide operational context; sampling reduces storage while preserving insight.
+- **Rationale:** Info logs are sampled (~30%) to reduce volume.
+They are useful for auditing and operational monitoring, but do not require long-term storage.
+Two weeks balances usefulness and storage cost.

+### Debug Logs

-- **Debug Logs:** Retain for 7 days (sampled aggressively).
+- **Retention:** 7 days
-  - _Reason:_ Mainly used for troubleshooting; short retention and sampling minimize storage impact.
+- **Rationale:** Debug logs are mainly used for short-term troubleshooting and are only enabled in specific environments.
+One week is enough for most debugging sessions.

-## Log Deletion and Archiving
+## Deletion and Archiving

-- **Automatic Deletion:** Logs older than their retention period are automatically deleted.
+- **Automatic Deletion:** Logs older than their retention period are automatically deleted by scheduled jobs (e.g., daily cleanup scripts or log management tools).
-- **Archiving:** Critical error logs (e.g., related to security or compliance) may be archived to secure storage for up to 1 year.
+- **Archiving:** Error logs older than 90 days may be archived to cold storage (e.g., cloud object storage) if required by compliance or business needs.
+Other log types are not archived due to lower value and higher volume.
-- **Sampling:** For high-volume logs (info/debug), only a representative subset is stored, based on defined sampling rules.

 ## Rationale

-Longer retention for error logs ensures sufficient time for investigation and compliance.
-Shorter retention and sampling for less critical logs optimize storage and reduce costs.
-Archiving is reserved for logs with legal or audit requirements.
-This approach maintains operational visibility while ensuring efficient resource usage.
+The retention periods are chosen to balance:

+- **Incident response and compliance needs** (longer for error logs)
+- **Storage cost and performance** (shorter for info/debug logs, sampling for info)
+- **Operational usefulness** (enough time for trend analysis and troubleshooting)